BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ## Installation

-_The compiled release version of the iOS SDK 180kb without symbols and unused architectures._

 ### Available in CocoaPods

 Branch is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: